Euphoria season 3: Release date, cast and latest news

 *Warning: This article contains spoilers for Euphoria season 2.*

-As well as returning cast members like Zendaya, Hunter Schafer, Sydney Sweeney, Jacob Elordi and Colman Domingo, set pictures of the third season have also confirmed the return of Alexa Demie.
+As well as returning cast members like Zendaya, Schafer, Sweeney, Elordi and Colman Domingo, set pictures of the third season have also confirmed the return of Alexa Demie.
+There's also a couple of new cast additions, with more on them below.

-But what exactly will the new season be about and who else will be reprising their fan-favourite roles?
+With that in mind, when is the third season set to be released?
 Read on for everything we know so far about Euphoria season 3.

-HBO announced at the beginning of February 2022 that Euphoria would be back for season 3.
+HBO announced at the beginning of February 2022 that Euphoria would be back for season 3 so it's certainly been quite the wait for new episodes.

 "Sam, Zendaya, and the entire cast and crew of Euphoria have taken season 2 to extraordinary heights, challenging narrative convention and form, while maintaining its heart," said Francesca Orsi, EVP of HBO Programming.